sagimelman/Laser-Tag/README.md

 2. Configurator - The "boss" of each playing room.
 He decides the length of the game, he can freeze the game, etc. He can(optionally) seperate the game into teams.

 I will need to solder all parts together, but currently I am just beginning.

+I am using 330 ohm resistors for the IR receivers